 Belarus intends to strengthen and expand the larger «foreign policy arc» of allies and partners in Asia, Latin America, Middle East and Africa, to elevate the cooperation with countries serving as Belarus’ foothold to the level of strategic partnership.

 Diversification of trade, development of joint production with the countries of these regions are important prerequisites for the growth of the Belarusian export-oriented economy.

-Main avenues of cooperation are the intensification of political and economic interaction with traditional partners (Argentina, Brazil, Venezuela, Vietnam, Egypt, India, Iran, China, Cuba, the UAE, Syria, Japan, South Africa), the development of a dialogue and active penetration into the markets with a substantial potential for a mutually beneficial cooperation (Angola, Australia, Indonesia, Qatar, Columbia, Cot-d’Ivoire, Malaysia, Mexico, Nigeria, Nicaragua, Pakistan, Peru, Saudi Arabia, Togo, the Philippines, Ecuador, Ethiopia and other countries).
+Main avenues of cooperation are the intensification of political and economic interaction with traditional partners (Argentina, Brazil, Venezuela, Vietnam, Egypt, India, Iran, China, Cuba, the UAE, Syria, Japan, South Africa), the development of a dialogue and active penetration into the markets with a substantial potential for a mutually beneficial cooperation (Angola, Australia, Bolivia, Cambodia, Indonesia, Qatar, Columbia, Laos, Malaysia, Mongolia, Mozambique, Nigeria, Nicaragua, Pakistan, Peru, Saudi Arabia, Sudan, Sri Lanka, Ecuador, Ethiopia and other countries).

-Belarus stands for developing a constructive and equal dialogue with the US, extension of a full-scale bilateral cooperation on the topical issues of global agenda based on mutual interest, including fight against trafficking in persons, combating illicit trafficking in drugs and psychotropic substances, cybercrime and spread of child pornography on the Internet, protecting nuclear facilities, non-proliferation of weapons of mass destruction.
+Belarus stands for developing a constructive and equal dialogue with the United States of America, extension of a full-scale bilateral cooperation on the topical issues of global agenda based on mutual interest, including fight against trafficking in persons, combating illicit trafficking in drugs and psychotropic substances, cybercrime and spread of child pornography on the Internet, protecting nuclear facilities, non-proliferation of weapons of mass destruction.